Double Wheatear Stitch

 Double Wheatear step 1

 Work your first V. Commence with a straight stitch worked at an angle.
-Make a second straight stitch and work it at the same angle.
-Make sure the base of the stitch meets the base of first stitch.
+Make a second straight stitch, and work it at the same angle.
+Make sure the base of the stitch meets the base of the first stitch.

 Double Wheatear step 2